fluttercommunity/font_awesome_flutter/README.md

 ### Icon names

 Icon names equal those on the [official website](https://fontawesome.com/icons), but are written in lower camel case.
 If more than one icon style is available for an icon, the style name is used as prefix, except for "regular".
+Due to restrictions in dart, icons starting with numbers have those numbers written out.

 #### Examples:
 Icon name | Code | Style